Bsc Hons Agriculture

 Overview

-The extensive industry experience of lecturers, an on-campus commercial farm that supplies Muller, Sainsbury's and Glencore, as well as our £2 million Agri-Tech Centre, will prepare you to make that positive impact on the future.
+The extensive industry experience of lecturers, an on-campus commercial farm that supplies Müller, AVP, and RJ Kerr, as well as our £2 million Agri-Tech Centre, will prepare you to make that positive impact on the future.

 You'll have access to 400 hectares of commercial farmland, real-world business briefs and industry placements.
 You’ll benefit from up to 980 hours working and applying your knowledge as part of your degree.
 This includes a supported work placement during each year of study that counts as credits towards your degree meaning you'll graduate ready for employment.